 New and smaller sites are harder to rank on big keywords because they don’t have a large history of backlinks and proven traffic.
-This is something that Google and other engines look for when ranking you for a keyword.
-Keywords found in the sweet spot often only require 1 or 2 backlinks, if any at all, to rank within the top few positions.
+This is something Google and other engines look for when ranking you for a keyword.
+Keywords found in the sweet spot often only require one or two backlinks, if any at all, to rank within the top few positions.

-Based on my personal experience, finding keywords in the sweet spot can land you within the top 10 inside of a week with a brand new article because the current results are under-serving the searches and Google’s algorithm already knows that.
-They’re constantly looking for something better and once you appear they’ll adjust.
+Based on my personal experience, finding and using sweet spot keywords in a brand new article can land you within the top 10 inside of a week.
+That’s because the current results are under-serving the searches and Google’s algorithm already knows that.
+They’re constantly looking for something better, and once you appear they’ll adjust.

 The Problem: How do you find out the search volume of a keyword?

-There are many solutions to this ranging from free through to expensive.
-I always favour free tools that to the job even if it’s not 100% the best (we’re talking 80/20 here remember).
+There are many solutions to this ranging from free to expensive.
+I always favor free tools that to the job even if it’s not 100% the best (we’re talking 80/20 here remember).

-The main tool I use to find the volume of searches an individual keyword receives is a free browser extension called Keywords Everywhere.
+The main tool I use to find the volume of searches for an individual keyword is a free browser extension called Keywords Everywhere.